Radu-Ioan/ancient-greek-app/README.md

+# Description

+Visit https://raduz.pythonanywhere.com to see a demo launch of the application.

 The project aims to support the persons who study ancient greek to learn in a game-based fashion.

 The program provides various types of exercises grouped in lessons.

 The administrator is the one who creates and fills the lessons with exercises using his available interface.

+Currently, the database is rather filled with dummy data, altough it contains real words, and it's not yet suitable for a real case learning, but you can use the program easily.

-# How to run the app
+# How to run the app locally

 Make sure you have installed python 3 on your computer.
 After cloning the repository, navigate in _django-backend/_ using the terminal.